ViggsV/Masterplans/README.md

 Known bugs:
 - (Codename - Hello World) changing from big screen to small screen some cards stacking action is misbehaving visually (translating from the right)
 - (Resting Place) Minimizing on url and maximizing will spawn lots of floating text on top of each other
+- Submit button stopped working on mouseclick (use enter on your keyboard)

 Potential improvements:
 - Improve small screen layout